ansonlichtfuss/react-framer-motion-demo/README.md

   }
 ```

-#### TEST: With all those packages and configurations installed you're ready to go!
+#### 8. [VERIFY] With all those packages and configurations installed you're ready to go!
 Let's go through the commands and make sure everything works.

 - Test failed commit message